 In the tradition of Kahneman and Tversky (1979) and Tversky and Kahneman (1992), we model individuals as maximizing their utility by aggregating across different outcomes with outcomespecific "decision weights" that may differ from objective probabilities.
-Differences could be due to salience or focusing effects (Bordalo, Gennaioli, and Shleifer 2013; Kőszegi and Szeidl 2013; Bushong, Schwartzstein, and Rabin 2021), advertising effects, incorrect beliefs about objective probabilities, and non-standard preferences.
-Although some papers building on this literature use the phrase "probability weights" (e.g., Prelec, 1998) we use the more general phrase "decision weights" to emphasize that the psychological weight applied to a potential outcome may depend on factors other than that outcome's objective probability.
+Differences could be due to salience or focusing effects (Bordalo et al., 2013; Kőszegi and Szeidl, 2013; Bushong et al., 2021), advertising effects, incorrect beliefs about objective probabilities, and non-standard preferences.
+Although some papers building on this literature use the phrase "probability weights" (e.g. Prelec, 1998) we use the more general phrase "decision weights" to emphasize that the psychological weight applied to a potential outcome may depend on factors other than that outcome's objective probability.

 Individuals choose whether to buy a lottery ticket $x_t \in \{0, 1\}$ on each of many choice occasions indexed by t.
 We disaggregate demand into a series of binary decisions on different choice occasions because decision weighting most plausibly applies at the level of each individual ticket, rather than at the level of an aggregate portfolio.
-This is consistent with the evidence on narrow bracketing (Tversky and Kahneman 1981; Rabin and Weizsacker 2009), particularly as it applies to lottery tickets (Haisley, Mostafa, and Loewenstein 2008).
+This is consistent with the evidence on narrow bracketing (Tversky and Kahneman, 1981; Rabin and Weizsacker, 2009), particularly as it applies to lottery tickets (Haisley et al., 2008).
 This is also consistent with our empirical results that there is no substitution between different types of lotteries.
-To simplify exposition in the body of the paper, we assume that there is a single choice occasion.
-The more general case with multiple choice occasions is characterized in Appendix C.
+To simplify exposition in the body of the article, we assume that there is a single choice occasion.
+The more general case with multiple choice occasions is characterized in Supplementary Appendix C.

-To integrate our model of lottery demand into a broader policy model with redistributive taxation and the associated distortions, we assume individuals also choose labor supply, and thus earnings z, which are subject to a nonlinear income tax T(z).
+To integrate our model of lottery demand into a broader policy model with redistributive taxation and the associated distortions, we assume individuals also choose labour supply, and thus earnings z, which are subject to a nonlinear income tax T(z).
 Lottery tickets are purchased, at price p, out of net-of-tax income, the rest of which is spent on numeraire consumption c whose price is normalized to one.
-We define a as a vector of lottery attributes, including the K prizes $\boldsymbol{w} = (w_1, \ldots, w_K)$ and corresponding probabilities $\boldsymbol{\pi} = (\pi_1, \ldots, \pi_K)$, as well as other possible attributes such as advertising.
-Individuals have heterogeneous types θ capturing income-earning ability, preferences, and behavioral biases.
-On each choice occasion, individuals receive a lottery taste shock ε drawn from a continuous distribution.
-We think of ε as representing the transaction cost of buying a lottery ticket.
-We let $F(\theta, \varepsilon)$ denote the joint distribution over types and taste shocks, and we let F{θ} denote the marginal distribution over θ , and $F{\varepsilon|\theta}$ the conditional distribution of ε .
-We define $u(\boldsymbol{a}; \theta, \varepsilon)$ as the perceived subutility from purchasing a lottery ticket-described in detail below-and we define $\psi(z; \theta)$ as the labor disutility of generating earnings z.
+We define a as a vector of lottery attributes, including the K prizes $w = (w_1, \ldots, w_K)$ and corresponding probabilities $\pi = (\pi_1, \ldots, \pi_K)$ , as well as other possible attributes such as advertising.

+Individuals have heterogeneous types $\theta$ capturing income-earning ability, preferences, and behavioural biases.
+On each choice occasion, individuals receive a lottery taste shock $\varepsilon$ drawn from a continuous distribution.
+We think of $\varepsilon$ as representing the transaction cost of buying a lottery ticket.
+We let $F(\theta, \varepsilon)$ denote the joint distribution over types and taste shocks, and we let $F{\theta}$ denote the marginal distribution over $\theta$ , and $F{\varepsilon|\theta}$ the conditional distribution of $\varepsilon$ .
+We define $u(\mathbf{a}; \theta, \varepsilon)$ as the perceived subutility from purchasing a lottery ticket-described in detail below-and we define $\psi(z; \theta)$ as the labour disutility of generating earnings z.
 Individuals maximize total "perceived utility"